The Worst Advice We’ve Ever Heard About Incident Communications

-I’ll save you time by offering you some of the worst advice we’ve ever heard about incident communications and how to manage incidents when they happen.
+We’ll save you time by offering you some of the worst advice we’ve ever heard about incident communications and how to manage incidents when they happen.
 With millions of possibilities, we recognize this list is by no means exhaustive, but it does give those of you hoping to improve your incident communications a nice list of what NOT to do.
 Use this as a guide to ensure your emergency communications plan doesn’t fail when you need it most.

 This statement is just wrong.
 The 2015 Global Mobility Survey reported more than half of the organizations questioned experienced an “incident” at some point where their health and/or safety was at stake.
 If you don’t have an incident management plan in place, you should sweat it.
 Buckets.
 Why?
 Because things do happen.
 It doesn’t take a tornado, fire, or tropical storm to impact daily operations.
-Power and IT outages, machinery breakdowns, cyber security breaches, product recalls, and the like are all modern threats that can and do happen quite a bit.
+Power and IT outages, machinery breakdowns, cybersecurity breaches, product recall, and the like are all modern threats that can and do happen quite a bit.

 How do you communicate with those employees who might be impacted by these incidents?
 You need a system in place to reach them where they are most likely to be.
 This may be at a desk in an office, in an 18-wheeler two states away, or in an airport on the other side of the globe.
 You need a system that will enable you to use all channels available, simultaneously, to get your message to the intended recipients.
 That means phone, email, text, app push, and social media.

 Not all companies take the time to update their plans when new technologies are made available.
 Many communication plans still have public address systems as the primary mode of communicating during an “incident.”
 While this may suffice if you work at a big-box store, it’s not exactly sufficient if your workforce is geographically dispersed.